MchlLong/ClimbIt/README.md

 # ClimbIt

-Bryttanie House and Michael Long's Full Stack programming project: "ClimbIt"
+Bryttanie House and Michael Long's Full Stack programming project: "ClimbIt", can be visited at the URL: https://climbit.herokuapp.com/

 # About
 ClimbIt is a fullstack web application built by Bryttanie House and Michael Long.
 Search for any location you wish to explore and ClimbIt will show you nearby hikes, plus a map, directions, and the five day forecast for each location.
 An excellent tool and thought experiment to utilize some of the programming principles for a Fullstack application.
 ClimbIt is currently hosted via Heroku.